vlingo/xoom-schemata/README.md

 ## Run

-You can run the registry with demo data within docker using `docker run -p 9019:9019 wernerw/vlingo-schemata:demo`.
+You can run the registry with an in-memory database within docker using `docker run -p 9019:9019 vlingo/vlingo-schemata`.

 After building the fat jar, you can also simply execute it via `java -jar vlingo-schemata-<version>-jar-with-dependencies.jar`